 - Be an eligible corporation (i.e., not be ineligible as are certain financial institutions, insurance companies, and domestic international sales corporations)

-How to Change from a Corporation to an LLC
+Change from a Corporation to an LLC

 Some states allow for statutory conversions from a corporation to an LLC, but others do not.
 It’s essential for business owners to check with the state (and I recommend talking with an attorney) to identify the options.
 Where a statutory conversion isn’t possible, a statutory merger might be.
 Or it might be necessary to dissolve the corporation and form an LLC from the ground up.